THE MYTH INK BOOKS TEAM

-Myth Ink Books has several future volumes planned, both fiction and critical work.
+Myth Ink Books have published numerous volumes, both fiction and critical work.
 Myth Ink Books seeks to publish what would be deemed Weird Fiction, Horror, Fantasy, and similar styles of fiction, as well as the related critical non-fiction and academic work.

-Currently Myth Ink Books is not open to unsolicited submissions, but Anthony and Jessica do hope to open Myth Ink to unsolicited submissions in 2015-2016.
+Currently Myth Ink Books is not open to unsolicited submissions.

 Anthony S. Burdge (Editor/Author & Social Media Contact for Myth Ink Books), an independent scholar, was first introduced to the existence of Secondary Worlds via the work of J.R.R Tolkien at an early age.
 Since taking that first journey out of Bag End with Bilbo, he has traveled with the Doctor, hitchhiked with Arthur Dent and Ford Prefect, been a crew member aboard the USS Enterprise, walked under an eldritch moon toward R’yleh and entered the realms of the Sandman numerous times.
 In addition to his academic articles on various topics ranging from Mythopoeic fiction to local lore and legend, Anthony is grateful to be a part of collections such as The J.R.R.
 Tolkien Encyclopedia, Translating Tolkien, Encyclopedia of Children’s Literature, You and WHO 2, plus working with authors across the planet for the Mythological Dimensions series, The Mythological Dimensions of Doctor Who and The Mythological Dimensions of Neil Gaiman.